est31/mimas/USAGE.md

 Currently, it reads the `settings.toml` file from the current working directory.
 Descriptions of the available settings are obtainable in [settings.toml.example](settings.toml.example).

+### Game customization

+You can customize/mod the game using the `game-params.toml` file.
+It is read from the current working directory and contains ability to add custom blocks and recipes.

+Explanation of possible keys:

+* `override-default = <bool>` if set to true, the builtin game params are not being read, if set to false they are and the file is extending the set of defaults.
+  If you are only interested in adding new blocks and recipes, it is recommended to not specify the key.
+* `[[block]]` defines a new block.
+* `[[recipe]]` defines a new recipe.

+Please see the `game-params.toml` included in the source code for examples.

 ### Controls